jon-be180/nik-salon/README.md

-balayage image needs to be replaced, need marelin or gaby to help as i dont have content services page has missing images and no intro text better page titles schema.org business markup - https://schema.org/BeautySalon blog listing page lacks h1, title and meta tags - add a block of text to explain what the page is for blog section needs content and images fully use spanish
+balayage image needs to be replaced, need marelin or gaby to help as i dont have content services page has missing images and no intro text better page titles schema.org business markup - https://schema.org/BeautySalon - added localbusiness from the genrator but not added for the other services or blog articles - https://technicalseo.com/tools/schema-markup-generator/ blog listing page lacks h1, title and meta tags - add a block of text to explain what the page is for blog section needs content and images fully use spanish